-the Oligocene and Neogene.
+Benthic foraminifers at all sites show a clear change between neritic water depths in the Cretaceous to Eocene interval and deeper waters of the Oligocene and Neogene.
 At all sites except one (Site 1168), subsidence across the Eocene/Oligocene boundary appears to be a rapid event, whereas the trend at Site 1168 is more gradual.
 However, this site is the only one with an expanded Oligocene sequence.
-Eocene benthic foraminiferal assemblages indicate a more pronounced regional influence, whereas low-resolution sampling in the Oligocene and Neogene section suggests that the general trends at all sites are similar for the Neogene, with only Site 1168 showing clear differences in the Oligocene.
+Benthic foraminiferal assemblages indicate a more pronounced regional influence in the Eocene, whereas low-resolution sampling across the Oligocene and Neogene suggests that the general trends at all sites are similar for the Neogene, with only Site 1168 showing clear differences throughout the Oligocene.

 The Neogene standard nannofossil zonal scheme and the Paleogene nannofossil zonation for the Southern Ocean were successfully applied to Leg 189 sites to provide some of the most useful subantarctic temperate biostratigraphic records to date.
-In particular, the Oligocene to Pliocene interval is among the most detailed of the similar latitude Southern Ocean sites.
+In particular, the Oligocene to Pliocene interval is among the most detailed of the Southern Ocean sites of similar latitudes.
 This sequence will serve as an important reference section for the Southern Hemisphere.
-Eocene through lower Oligocene nannofossil assemblages at Leg 189 sites show warmer water characteristics than comparable paleolatitude sites in other sectors of the Southern Ocean (Sites 512, 513, 699, 703, and 747), which reflects the activity of the warm-water Proto-Leeuwin and the East Australian Currents.
+Eocene through lower Oligocene nannofossil assemblages at Leg 189 sites show warmer-water characteristics than comparable paleolatitude sites in other sectors of the Southern Ocean (Sites 512, 513, 699, 703, and 747), which reflects the activity of the warm-water Proto-Leeuwin and the East Australian Currents.

-Oligocene to Quaternary diatoms are abundant at all sites drilled during Leg 189, except Site 1168, and will be used to construct the first calibrated Oligocene-Holocene diatom biostratigraphy south of Australia.
+Diatoms are abundant in Oligocene to Quaternary sediments at all sites drilled during Leg 189, except Site 1168, and will be used to construct the first calibrated Oligocene-Holocene diatom biostratigraphy south of Australia.
 In particular, high-resolution biostratigraphy looks especially promising for Sites 1170 and 1171.
 Integration with other Paleogene and Neogene diatom biostratigraphies being developed from recent ODP legs to the Southern Ocean (e.g., Leg 177) will contribute to a scheme applicable to northern parts of the Southern Ocean.
 Neritic diatoms are prolific in upper Eocene and lowermost Oligocene sediments at Sites 1170, 1171, and 1172.
 In conjunction with dinocysts, they will be useful for reconstructing paleoenvironmental conditions across the Eocene/Oligocene boundary including productivity (trophic status), water energy levels, relative salinity, and sea level for both the Indian and Pacific Oceans.
 During the early Oligocene, the marked floral changes and increased diversity within Sites 1170, 1171, and 1172 imply increasing oceanic influence and productivity.
-The Neogene diatom floras indicate fluctuations in the influence of warm temperate and subantarctic water masses over Site 1170, heralding meridional shifts in the position of the Subtropical Convergence as well as the presence of the Proto-Leeuwin Current.
+The Neogene diatom floras indicate fluctuations in the influence of warm-temperate and subantarctic water masses over Site 1170, heralding meridional shifts in the position of the Subtropical Convergence as well as the presence of the Proto-Leeuwin Current.
 At Site 1172, similar fluctuations may signal variations in the influence of the East Australian Current.

 Radiolarians are well represented at all sites except Site 1168, although diversity varies through the sequences.
-The subantarctic radiolarian biostratigraphic sequence from the middle Eocene through Pleistocene is unique and will provide an important new radiolarian zonation.
-This subantarctic scheme will provide a correlation between tropical and Antarctic biostratigraphies even though there is a near absence of tropical and cold-water age-diagnostic species in the Tasmanian region.
+The subantarctic radiolarian biostratigraphic sequence from the middle Eocene through Pleistocene is unique and will provide an important contribution to this group's biostratigraphy in the form of a new zonation.
+This will provide a linkage between the tropical and Antarctic biostratigraphies.
+There is a near absence of age-diagnostic species from the Antarctic and tropical realms in the Tasmanian region.
 The radiolarian faunas from Leg 189 also provide an insight into radiolarian evolution.